 About Diana Camba

 Some losses are visible.
-The world gathers around them with flowers, casseroles, and time off work.
+The world gathers with flowers, casseroles, and time off work.
 But some losses are quiet.
-They reshape identity slowly.
-They leave people carrying something real without language for what it is.
+They reshape identity slowly, leaving people carrying something real without language for what it is.

 Over time, I began to notice the grief that did not receive flowers.
 The identity shifts.
 The quiet heartbreaks.
 The dreams that changed without ceremony.
 The people who left my care still carrying something no one had acknowledged.